truthungry/ai_case-study/README.md

 # ai_case-study
+## Module One Challenge
-Module One Challenge: Case study of &lt;add company name>
+### Case study of Artificial Intelligence and Cryptocurrency